08/26/13 1:51 pm EST

 But Iverson had other plans, and in front of a raucous crowd in Los Angeles, Iverson stepped up (and over) his competition.
 Iverson clawed and scratched his way to 48 points in a 107-101 overtime victory over the Lakers.
 There was no shot bigger then his crossover and bucket on Tyronn Lue to give the Sixers a 103-99 lead with just 47 seconds remaining in overtime.
 Despite the Sixers’ eventual loss in the series 4-1, that one game showed how much heart and grit that Iverson had in him.
 He became a beloved figure across America.
 Everyone admired how much will and determination the man displayed.

 It’s hard to believe that the highest point of Iverson’s career is now 12 years removed from his lowest point — his retirement from the game of basketball.
-Five years from now, we’ll be talking about Iverson being enshrined into the NBA’s Hall of Fame as the best pound-for-pound basketball player to ever play the game.
+Three years from now, we’ll be talking about Iverson being enshrined into the NBA’s Hall of Fame as the best pound-for-pound basketball player to ever play the game.
 He deserves the accolades, every last one.

 Iverson’s finally closing the book on his career to focus on his life outside of basketball.
 In reality, he should and he knows this.
 I commend him for doing so.
 With every story that breaks on his bankruptcy, parenting troubles and fizzled marriage, he realized that this is the best thing for him to do.